 Virginia Western Community College delivers the Associate of Applied Science Degree Radiation Oncology Program on the Roanoke campus as well as to the Medical Education Campus in Northern Virginia Community College via distance learning.
+The first Joint Venture class at NVCC began in Fall 2007.
 Students are admitted to the distance site annually.
 The program is designed to instill in graduates a strong understanding of the principles and practices of radiation oncology to successfully perform as entry-level radiation therapists.
-Upon successful completion of the program, graduates will be eligible to take a national board certification examination leading to licensure as a registered radiation therapist, RT(R) (T).
+Upon successful completion of the program, graduates will be eligible to take a national board certification examination leading to licensure as a registered radiation therapist, RT(T).

 Students can talk with the instructor during class sessions using the compressed video.
 In addition, weekly conference time will be provided for students at the joint venture site as “office hours” for faculty-student communication.
 Students will have individual email accounts.
 Other communication can be done by phone or fax.
 A local clinical coordinator is employed at the NVCC site to serve as a clinical faculty member and academic advisor for students.
 This individual is a radiation therapist with an education background.

 How can I learn more about the student experience at the joint venture site?

 For NOVA specific information, you may visit the NOVA website at https://www.nvcc.edu/academics/areas/nursing-health-sciences/radiation-oncology.html#panel2.

 For specific questions about the distance classroom and clinical experiences of the students at the Joint Venture site, you may contact:

 NVCC Campus: Kathleen Riley, 703-822-9042

 To apply for admission, send all application materials directly to: